sanju-2006/Module-2/2B FUNCTIONS - PERFECT NUMBER.md

 # Exp.No:2b
-## FUNCTIONS - PERFECT NUMBER
+## FUNCTIONS - SQUARE NUMBER

 ### AIM
-To write a Python program to check if a number is a Perfect number using the concept of functions.
+Write a Python function to create and print a list where the values are square of numbers between 1 and 30 (both included).

 ---